3.5 Traineeships and apprenticeships

-In 2018, the Federal Government used a budget of 921 million euros for labour market policy for young people (Arbeitsmarktförderung: Jugendliche und Junge Erwachsene).
+In 2020, the Federal Government used a budget of 831 million euros (921 million in 2018) for labour market policy for young people (Arbeitsmarktförderung: Jugendliche und Junge Erwachsene).
 Of this

-- 620 million euros were implemented through subsidies and grants from the Public Employment Service
+- 560 million euros (620 million in 2018) were implemented through subsidies and grants from the Public Employment Service

-- more than 200 million euros went to the promotion of apprenticeship places in companies
+- more than 230 million euros (more than 200 million in 2018) went to the promotion of apprenticeship places in companies

-- 100 million euros were available for the various offers of the Social Ministry Service
+- 37,2 million euros (100 million in 2018) were available for the various offers of the Social Ministry Service

 An additional 57 million euros have been earmarked for the 'Training until 18' programme in its full expansion from 2020.
 In 2019, an additional 53 million euros was made available to support young people in obtaining a secondary qualification.